La Mixteca

-La Mixteca is a cultural, economic and political region in Western Oaxaca and neighboring portions of Puebla, Guerrero in south-central Mexico, which refers to the home of the Mixtec people.
+La Mixteca (Mixtecapan) is a cultural, economic and political region in Western Oaxaca and neighboring portions of Puebla and Guerrero in south-central Mexico, which refers to the home of the Mixtec people.
 In their languages, the region is called either Ñuu Djau, Ñuu Davi or Ñuu Savi.
 Two-thirds of all Mixtecs live in the region, and the entire national population of Mixtecs in Mexico was 500,000 in 1999.

 The region covers some 40000 km2 where two of the country's mountain ranges, the Neo-Volcanic Belt and Sierra Madre del Sur, converge.

 Geography

 La Mixteca is a country of great contrasts.
 The Sierra Madre del Sur and the Neo-Volcanic Belt mark its northern limits.
 To the east, it is defined by the Cuicatlán Valley and the Central Valleys of Oaxaca.
 To the west, the Mixteca region is adjacent to the valleys of Morelos and the central portion of Guerrero.
 To the south lies 200 miles of Pacific Ocean coastline.
 Because of the presence of the major mountains of the Sierra Mixteca, communications with the rest of the country are difficult.
 The region tends to be remote, poor, and little-visited.

 The region is conventionally divided into three separate areas, defined by the prevailing height of the terrain: